Oh someone is breathing down my back again. Sending icy chills down my spine. I can feel them even in my stomach, lungs and heart. What’s left.

 And then I called you yesterday, my friend, who I have not seen in a thousand years because really I think I have already lived two.
 Wishing you a happy birthday… You said you were cleaning and washing your hair.
 Cleaning is good.
 I have cleaned this house often lately as though knowing that soon someone would not be here, strangers will walk through it, and I fear they will not remove their shoes.

 No, even the river is hiding its charms.
-Its denizens long gone to other rivers.
+Its denizens long gone.
 It only sends icy chills up to me, while I stand there on the bridge and I am searching searching… That bicycle is still there.
 The one I saw seemingly floating in the water.
 A red white and blue bike.
 What an ugly trio…… I never saw a bike in the water before and wondered how it got there.
 There was no person floating along… Just an old rusty basket with a collection of dead leaves, and the bicycle emerges and disappears depending on the weather.
 That big American Flag is still flying outside the antique store on the corner and lately when I walk by, I slap it.
-It’s so big and wide, hanging so low, down almost to the ground, and often hits me in the face when I walk by…..
+It’s so big and wide, hanging so low, down almost to the ground, and often hits me in the face when I walk by.
+It seems to be taunting me… daring me to walk by.
 So I slap it first.

 I don’t know how anymore to get through the nights.
 The fear of phones ringing doors banging door bells and cell phones and texts and emails running down the screens like ragged tears ragged fears all my anxiety tangled up in languages I don’t speak or read or understand anymore.